About Xa Kako Dile:

 U’i moved to Northern Pomo land in Northern California with her 3 daughters and life partner in 2008.
 She is an educator, activist, singer, speaker and mentor.
 U’i worked as an ECE educator for the Fort Bragg school district while immersing herself and her Ohana in the community, volunteering endless hours to coordinate and lead many community fundraisers and events.

 As a Native Hawaiian it is not only important for U’i to share her Hawaiian culture but also to welcome learning about the Indigenous people of the land that she lives on.
-After living on the Northern Pomo land here Caspar, California for 15 years and learning and listening to the land and its people, it was now time to become part of healing change.
+After living on the Northern Pomo land here in Caspar, California for 15 years and learning and listening to the land and its people, it was now time to become part of healing change.

 U’i helped create Xa Kako Dile:, the first Indigenous and woman-led non-profit here in Northern California to create a nourishing place where the original stewards of this land can heal, gather, share and be nourished.
 Positive change starts with ourselves, Imua Kakou (moving forward together).

-Board Member - Chairperson
+Board Member - Chairperson & Secretary

 Kainoa Kuhns